Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Low-energy models near the -point

 where parameters $V$ and $V^{\prime}$ describe the spin-orbit coupling strength.
 The value of $\sqrt{V^2+V'^2}$, which we take to be $40$\,meV in this work, determines the size of the gap around the Fermi energy, and their relative magnitude defines the orientation of the conserved spin projection for the low-energy model, see Section~\ref{sec:4band} for further details.

 Corrections to the $k$-independent spin-orbit coupling~\eqref{H_soc_4} stem from other spin-flip hopping paths, and appear to be small in first-principles calculations~\cite{Lau_2019}.
-Furthermore, as will be shown in Section~\ref{sec:4band}, the leading $k$-independent spin-orbit coupling gives rise to the conservation of the spin projection on a particular axis near the $\Gamma$-point, which is consistent with the sample, edge-orientation, and gate-voltage independent spin quantization axis on edges of a sample.
+Furthermore, as will be shown in Section~\ref{sec:4band}, the leading $k$-independent spin-orbit coupling gives rise to the conservation of the spin projection on a particular axis near the $\Gamma$-point.
+This is consistent with the sample, edge-orientation, and gate-voltage independent spin quantization axis on edges of a sample, as experimentally observed~\cite{Pesin_2020}.
 This provides us with empirical evidence that the spin-orbit coupling~\eqref{H_soc_4} indeed describes the states close to the Fermi level in monolayer WTe$_2$.
+The sub-leading spin-orbit coupling terms, which are quadratic in the quasimomentum and would break conservation of any spin projection away from the $\Gamma$-point, are not important.

 Taken together, the Hamiltonians~\eqref{H_kp_4} and~\eqref{H_soc_4} define the eight-band $\bm k\cdot \bm p$-model for monolayer WTe$_2$.